tabpage/AI/README.md

 AI Prompt:
 ```
-Ask me one by one of your:
+Ask me one by one with in details questions of your:
 [ROLE]
 [GOAL]
 [TASK]